FAQ Answers

 What should appear on a fixed-term agreement/letter of appointment?

-Start date, the reason the position is fixed term, what the position is and how many hours the position is for, the finish date and the reason the fixed term will finish on that particular date, and the collective agreement you are employed under.
+Start date, a date or event that brings employment to an end, a genuine reason based on reasonable grounds that explains why the position is fixed term and why/how employment will end at the time specified, what the position is and how many hours the position is for, and the collective agreement you are employed under.

 For more information, see Fixed term agreements: Guidelines to the Employment Relations Act

-What are the reasons for establishing a fixed-term agreement?
+What are common reasons for establishing a fixed-term agreement?

-Relieving (i.e. the position is a temporary replacement for teacher on leave):
+Relievingi.e. the position is a temporary replacement for teacher on leave or temporarily acting in a different position,

 Fixed-term when the specific function you are employed for is of limited duration: